Pitchly Slides Syntax Guide

 Using this example syntax produces three slides for each team member, with each slide containing a different company name and logo.
 A total of nine variations are produced in a single PowerPoint export.

-Adjustments to the size can still be made, as detailed in the Image (attachment) section, by adding the desired width and height parameters, however, the field should still be nested in one of the above types of content blocks based on the application being used.
-For example:
+Adjustments to the size can still be made, as detailed in the [Image (attachment)](https://docs.pitchly.com/proposals/#image-attachment) section, by adding the desired width and height parameters.

 You can hide or show content depending on whether it exists by wrapping it in a conditional block.